Inclusion is the secret of the most successful remote teams.

 Unfortunately, many people feel invisible at work — especially women and people of color.
 According to a 2020 report from The Lean In Foundation, for every 100 men promoted to manager in America, only 58 Black women are promoted.
 Not only are Black women underrepresented in leadership roles, they’re also less likely to be recognized for their accomplishments.

-From honoring work anniversaries to celebrating daily wins, there are many ways to recognize your diverse team’s accomplishments.
+From honoring work anniversaries, onboarding new employees, or celebrating daily wins, there are many ways to recognize your diverse team’s accomplishments.
 An easy way to start is by encouraging leaders to say “thank you” to a different team member every week.
 To make this recognition more impactful, managers should focus on specific accomplishments rather than general statements (“I appreciate the dedication and thoroughness you demonstrated on this project” is more impactful than “Good job.”)
 You can find helpful templates for employee recognition here.

 By regularly celebrating the strengths, skills, and experiences of your diverse employees, you’ll create a stronger, more united team.